nackjicholson/aiosql/docs/getting-started.md

 ## Philosophy

 The aiosql project is for writing SQL to interact with a database.
-Most database libraries are intended to reduce the amount of SQL developers need to write.
-This project doesn't take that approach and here is why.
+Most database libraries are intended to reduce the amount of SQL developers need to write, aiosql takes an alternative approach.
+Why?

 * Alternatives are good.
-No approach, no matter how predominant, can fit all use cases.
+No approach fits all use cases, no matter how predominant.
 * SQL is the most expressive and performant way to interact with a SQL database.
-* Identifying where a query came from is simpler when it is source controlled, named, and written by a human.
+* Investigating where a query came from is simpler when it is source controlled, named, and written by a human.
 * Writing SQL in files gives you built-in compatibility with powerful SQL tools like [DataGrip](https://www.jetbrains.com/datagrip/) and [psql](https://www.postgresql.org/docs/12/app-psql.html).

 ### About ORMs